cmudeeprl/703website_f25/_pages/logistics.md

 (Adapted from Roni Rosenfeld's [10-601 Spring 2016](http://www.cs.cmu.edu/~roni/10601/) Course Policies.)

 - The purpose of student collaboration is to facilitate learning, not to circumvent it.
 Studying the material in groups is strongly encouraged.
-It is also allowed to seek help from other students in understanding the material needed to solve a particular homework problem, provided no written notes (including code) are shared, or are taken at that time, and provided learning is facilitated, not circumvented.
-The actual solution must be done by each student alone.
+It is also allowed to seek help from other students in understanding the material needed to solve a particular homework problem, provided no written notes (including code) are shared, or are taken at that time, and provided learning is facilitated, not circumvented. **The actual solution must have contributions from each member of the group.**

 - The presence or absence of any form of help or collaboration, whether given or received, must be explicitly stated and disclosed in full by all involved.
 Specifically, each assignment solution must include answering the following questions: